 It does mean desperately trying to wrack your brains to see if you can think of anyone who would make a good chief executive, anyone who might want to invest, anyone who can go round to that wretched banker’s office, biff him on the nose and tell him to “butt out”.

 It also means you are the one who picks up all the “admin” of life.
 Because an entrepreneur does not have time to go shopping, got the dentist and have his shoes mended.
 Jack’s car has sat outside our house for almost a year with a dead battery.
 He did manage to buy a charger, but that was a month ago and now the battery is sitting on the kitchen counter waiting to be put back in.
-Instead, he rides to work on a scooter.
+Instead, he rides to work on an electric scooter.
 Just last week, I was standing at the sink washing lettuce at about 9.30pm when Jack came in from work.
 He didn’t collapse on the sofa, as usual surrounded by piles of paper, he seemed thoughtful.
 He had something to say, something important, children?
 Marriage?
 Buying a new house?

 Staring intently at the lettuce, I steadied myself.
 “Do you know”, he said.
 “We sold 20,000 cups of coffee yesterday.
 And the Heathrow outlet on its own sold 20,000 in a week, 20 thousand!”